Withdrawals and Drops

 Note: Any semester breaks of one week or longer are subtracted from the number of days in the term

 Multiply the total aid received of $4,250 by .527.
 This equals $2,239, which is approximately how much of the aid you can keep.
-The College would need to return $2,011 to the federal government.
+The University would need to return $2,011 to the federal government.

 This potential loss of federal aid is an important consideration in the decision to withdraw, as it usually produces an unpaid balance on the student's account that must be immediately addressed.